DavidNJoiner/mlc/README.md

 - [ ] **gpu_ops** : CUDA ops.

 Tensor
-- [ ] function to create tensor in place. no Data object required.
-- [x] function to create empty tensor with required shape and dimension.
+- [x] function to create empty tensor with required shape and dimension. no Data object required.
 - [x] function to create empty tensor from existing Tensor.
+- [ ] function to transpose Tensors.

 Debug